jn-han/jn-han/README.md

 # Hello, I’m Josh! 👋

 ## Welcome to my Github :)
-- Currently enrolled at the University of British Columbia, BA Psychology.
+- Currently enrolled at the University of British Columbia.
 - I mainly hack using React.js, specializing in web3 front-end web development.

 ## Currently learning...